ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ## Summary

-- Representative Values
-    - a type of <span style="color:red">Summary Statistics</span>
+- Representative Values: a type of <span style="color:red">Summary Statistics</span>
     - They are not universal tools.
     - Easy to calculate, but difficult to use.
 - Data Variability
     - Use unbiased variance (and the standard deviation calculated from unbiased variance) in papers.